Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 7. Be aware of the weather

-Being in the middle of the ocean and having many mountain peaks and microclimates, the weather in Madeira can be somewhat changeable.
+Being in the middle of the ocean and having many mountain peaks and microclimates, the weather in Madeira can be rather changeable.

 8. Learn about the things to do